A spacecraft collides with an asteroid and NASA is trying to save… Know the details

 Related Topics

-When scientists first realized that the six-mile-wide Chicxulub crater off Mexico’s Yucatan peninsula had been caused by an asteroid whose impact had destroyed all dinosaurs other than birds, they began to worry about an extinction-level event caused by a planet-killing asteroid.
+When scientists first realized that the six-mile-wide Chicxulub crater off Mexico’s Yucatan peninsula had been caused by an asteroid whose impact had destroyed all dinosaurs other than birds, they began to worry regarding an extinction-level event caused by a planet-killing asteroid.

 There are nearly 200 archaeological craters found around the world so far that are testament to the fact that the Earth has been slightly impacted by asteroids over thousands of years.